 Cinnamon may help to:

-Soothe an upset stomach:
+Soothe an upset stomach

 Cinnamon extracts have been used medically to treat gastrointestinal problems and to help calm the stomach.
 Cinnamon is a carminative, an agent that helps break up intestinal gas that has traditionally been used to combat diarrhea and morning sickness.
 Both test-tube and some animal studies have found that cinnamon may help to relieve mild abdominal discomfort caused by excess gas.
+It is used in flatulent dyspepsia, dyspepsia with nausea, intestinal colic and digestive atony associated with cold & debilitated conditions.
+It is known to relieve nausea and vomiting, and because of its mild astringency it is particularly used for infantile diarrhea.

-Clear up urinary-tract infections:
+Clear up urinary-tract infections

 One German study showed that Cinnamon "suppresses completely" the cause of most urinary-tract infections (Escherichia coli bacteria) and the fungus responsible for vaginal yeast infections (Candida albicans).

-Allow diabetics to use less insulin:
+Allow diabetics to use less insulin

 Some studies have shown that Cinnamon helps people with diabetes metabolise sugar better.
 In adult-onset (Type II) diabetes, the pancreas produces insulin, but the body can't use it efficiently to break down blood sugar.